 Hilliard Law Wins Big Against Walmart

 Walmart tried to argue that it could not be held liable for the actions of the shoplifter.
 Attorney Michael Richardson, who took the lead in this case, argued that Walmart should be held at least mostly liable for his injuries because the corporation’s employees put Mr. Lacy into harm’s way by ordering him to act against company policy.
-The jury agreed, determined Walmart was 80% liable for Mr. Lacy’s injuries and losses and rendered a $4.3 million verdict against Walmart; this verdict is the largest injury award ever rendered in Smith County against the corporation.
+The jury agreed that Walmart was 80% liable for Mr. Lacy’s injuries and losses.
+They rendered a $4.3 million verdict against Walmart, the largest injury award ever rendered in Smith County against the corporation.

-Attorney Richardson was quoted as saying, “This victory sends a powerful message that no corporation is above the law.
+Attorney Richardson said, “This victory sends a powerful message that no corporation is above the law.
 We are grateful to have had the privilege to represent Mr. Lacy, and our team fought tirelessly to secure fair compensation for his injuries.”

 $18 Million Won for Injured Worker